Laid off temporarily

 Your benefits representative is also the person to call with questions about canceling benefits.
 You’ll need to submit the UPAY850 enrollment form to cancel benefits.
 For any benefits that you cancel—or if you don’t pay the premiums on time—your coverage ends the last day of the last month for which premiums have been paid.

-Short-Term Disability, Supplemental Disability and Business Travel Accident coverage ends your last day actively at work before the layoff begins.
-If you’re enrolled in Supplemental Disability and will continue on pay status after your last active day (for instance, if you’re using accrued vacation), fill out a UPAY850 enrollment form to stop your premium deductions.
+Basic Disability, Voluntary Disability and Business Travel Accident coverage ends your last day actively at work before the layoff begins.
+If you’re enrolled in Voluntary Disability and will continue on pay status after your last active day (for instance, if you’re using accrued vacation), fill out a UPAY850 enrollment form to stop your premium deductions.

 Here’s how to handle specific benefits in preparation for a temporary layoff.